Why Mobile Apps?

 The first thing to do is to make a list of similar apps that are out there now.
 If you’re unsure, use your favorite app store and search for the type of app you want to create.

 Next, download and test out each one of those apps.
-This will give you a sense for what features are common in similar apps in the market.
+This will give you a sense of what features are common in similar apps in the market.

 The more you research, the better sense you’ll have of what features are common and which ones might be unique or innovative enough to help your app stand out.